The Separateness of Persons Objection

 11. Chappell, R.Y.
 (2015).
 Value Receptacles.
 Noûs, 49(2): 322–332, p.
 328. ↩︎

 12. “Value pluralism” is often used to refer to the idea of multiple distinct types or kinds of values.
-But the relevant form of pluralism to secure non-fungibility is instead token pluralism.
+Instead, the relevant form of pluralism to secure non-fungibility is token pluralism.
 Bob’s and Sally’s interests may both be values of the same kind (namely, welfare value), but they are distinct individual (or “token”) values in the sense that it is fitting to have a separate intrinsic desire for each.
-Contrast this with money, where distinct $20 bills are not distinctly valuable: it would be strange to desire each bill separately, rather than just having a single overarching desire for “more money” that a $20 bill could equally well satisfy. ↩︎
+Contrast this with money, where distinct $20 bills are not distinctly valuable: it would be strange to desire each bill separately, rather than just having a single overarching desire for “more money” that any $20 bill could equally well satisfy. ↩︎

 13. Nagel, T. (1977).
 Equality.
 Reprinted in (1979) Mortal Questions.
 Cambridge University Press, p.
-123 ↩︎
+123. ↩︎

 14. Scanlon, T.M.
 (1998).
 What We Owe to Each Other.
 Belknap Press. ↩︎